 The UCLA 22q Clinic is a multidisciplinary specialty clinic created to serve children and adults diagnosed with 22q11.2 deletion and duplication syndromes (22q11.2 deletion syndrome is also called DiGeorge syndrome, VCFS, or velocardiofacial syndrome).
 Our mission is to provide comprehensive medical management specific to 22q11.2 deletion and duplication syndromes through a collaborative team approach.
 We accept patients from infancy to adulthood.
 The 22q clinic is offered on the second Wednesday of every month at 200 UCLA Medical Plaza, Suite 265, Los Angeles, CA 90095.

-The UCLA 22q Clinic includes a geneticist, genetic counselor, immunologist, and cardiologist, with consultations from endocrinologists and neuropsychologists.
+The UCLA 22q Clinic includes a geneticist, genetic counselor, immunologist, cardiologist, and endocrinologist with consultations from neuropsychologists.
 Consultations in the UCLA Craniofacial clinic may be scheduled on the same day and take place in the same suite.

 UCLA Department of Pediatrics, Division of Genetics 200 UCLA Medical Plaza, Suite 265 Los Angeles, CA 90095(310) 206-6581 Tel(310) 206-8616 FaxFor an appointment, please call: UCLA Pediatric Genetics (310) 206-6581